comsave/salesforce-outbound-message-bundle/README-setup-removal.md

 1) Once an object (for example `Account`) you're tracking gets removed a trigger is triggered.
 2) If it's a `isRemove` trigger a custom object called `ObjectToBeRemoved` gets created on the removal.
 It stores the class name and the ID of the object that is being removed.
-3) An outbound message is being send with the newly created `ObjectToBeRemoved` object.
+3) An outbound message is being sent with the newly created `ObjectToBeRemoved` object.

 What happens in the OutboundMessageBundle:

-1) Using the class name and the ID stored in newly processed `ObjectToBeRemoved` the bundle finds and removes the described object.
+1) Using the class name and the ID stored in the newly processed `ObjectToBeRemoved`, the bundle finds and removes the described object.
-2) Finishing up `ObjectToBeRemoved` is removed from Salesforce.
+2) Finishing up, `ObjectToBeRemoved` is removed from Salesforce.

 ## Required setup in the OutboundMessageBundle